 To go from a warm, cozy environment in the womb to the harsh, stimulating outside world is shocking.

 A swaddle blanket can make the transition easier for your baby, which will, in turn, make things easier for you.
-Use a swaddle blanket to help soothe and comfort your little one and keep them cozy when they’re brand-new.
+Swaddles can help soothe and comfort your little one and keep them cozy when they’re brand-new.

-Here’s what you need to know to choose the right one.
+Here’s what you need to know to choose the best swaddle blanket for you baby.

 Quick ComparisonOur Top Swaddle Blanket Picks of 2019 Read Full Reviews